-Datastores, even when very different if pourpose, often follow very similar approaches to clustering, high availability, failover, etcetera …
+Datastores, even when very different if purpose, often follow very similar approaches to clustering, high availability, failover, and more.

 A datastore is any software that stores state.
-State is some information that, if lost, can’t easly be regenerated.
-For example:
+State is some information that, if lost, can’t easily be regenerated.

 This, combined with the fact that individual datastore nodes can store up to several terabytes of data, means that simple operations may become expensive and/or risky.